awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 You can configure CloudTrail logs to leverage server\-side encryption \(SSE\) and KMS keys to further protect CloudTrail logs\.

-Security Hub recommends that you configure CloudTrail to use SSE\-KMS\.
+CIS recommends that you configure CloudTrail to use SSE\-KMS\.

 Configuring CloudTrail to use SSE\-KMS provides additional confidentiality controls on log data because a given user must have S3 read permission on the corresponding log bucket and must be granted decrypt permission by the KMS key policy\.